Priscilla Chan (singer): Personal life

 Chan has had three publicly admitted loving relationships over the course of her adult life.
 The first one was with her music producer Michael Au from 1984 until some time around 1991, after Chan went for college in the US.
 Au has since married and has two children.
 Chan admitted that Au was still the one who loved her the most and her most beloved lover among her three ex-boyfriends, and their relationship had already been transformed into that between family relatives since their break-up.

 After Au, in 1994, Chan dated an artist designer Michael Cheung who also worked for Chan's image during her musical career at that time, and the relationship ended in 2002.

-Chan's latest boyfriend was Dr. Tony Tse (謝國麟), a medical doctor who was her fans and they knew each other when Chan sought medical treatment for her anxiety disorder and related health issues in the second half of 2002.
+Chan's latest boyfriend was Dr. Tony Tse (謝國麟), a medical doctor who was her fan and they knew each other when Chan sought medical treatment for her anxiety disorder and related health issues in the second half of 2002.
 Chan once publicly expressed her love to Tse in her Hong Kong concert series held in 2003.
 However, both agreed to end the 5-year relationship in July 2007.
 The cause of the break-up, according to Chan, was personality differences.

 Chan is a cat-lover.
 She once raised 9 cats at the same time.
 Chan's favourite singers include The Carpenters and Danny Chan.

 Many believed that Chan made a wrong decision to leave the music industry at the peak of her career for college in 1989.
 Yet, Chan disagreed.
 She considered singing was an important part of her, but she valued education more.
 Furthermore, she reiterated the reason for getting a college degree was to fulfill her promise to her parents.
 The years studying in the US was also one of her happiest times in life.

 Since 2017, Chan lives in the Beverly Hills (比華利山別墅) in the Tai Po District (大埔區).